csx-bruce/hello-world/README.md

-# hello-world
+# hello-world - My First Public Repository
 GitHub's get started  example to start your journey.

-About Me & GitHub
+## About Me & GitHub

 To start I'll write about myself in releationship to my using and learning GitHub.
 Started using GitHub while working on Proservia's first Service Now implementation.